 A minimum of 39 semester credit hours must be completed in fulfillment of degree requirements.
 Completion of this degree includes completion of a Thesis/Capstone.
 In addition to the coursework requirement, you will need to meet experience standards.
-The BACB has three experience categories: (a) supervised independent fieldwork (1500 hrs), (b) practicum (1000 hrs), or (c) intensive practicum (750 hrs).
-Students in the Master’s program will be required to complete intensive practicum at the MU Thompson Center for Autism and Neurodevelopmental Disorders for credit (6 credits) under the supervision of a BCBA.
+The BACB has two experience categories: (a) supervised fieldwork (2000 hrs), or Concentrated Supervised Fieldwork (1500 hrs).
+Students in the Master’s program will be required to complete Concentrated Supervised Fieldwork at the MU Thompson Center for Autism and Neurodevelopmental Disorders for credit (8 credits) under the supervision of a BCBA.